bakir-omarov/poki-playtest-csv-exporter/README.md

 Once the extension is installed, follow these steps to use it:

-1. **Navigate to the Poki Playtests Page:**
+1. **Navigate to the Poki Playtests Page**:
     - Visit a URL that starts with `https://app.poki.dev` and ends with `/playtests`.

-2. **Open the Extension Popup:**
+2. **Open the Extension Popup**:
     - Click on the Poki Playtest Data Scraper extension icon in the toolbar to open the popup.

-3. **Scan for Data:**
+3. **Scan for Data**:
     - Click on the "SCAN" button in the popup to scan the page for playtest data.
-The extension will count how many sets of data it finds.
+The extension will check the URL to ensure it's on the Playtests page.
+If the URL is correct, it will start scanning and counting the data sets found.

-4. **Export Data to CSV:**
+4. **Export Data to CSV**:
+    - Once scanning is complete, and if data is found, the popup will display a dropdown menu labeled "versions", an "EXPORT" button, and an "EXPORT ALL" button.
+    - **Export Specific Version**:
-   - Once scanning is complete, click on the "EXPORT" button in the popup.
-This will export the playtest data into a CSV file named `playtest_data.csv`.
+        - Select a version from the dropdown menu and click on the "EXPORT" button to export only the data corresponding to the selected version into a CSV file named `playtest_data.csv`.
+    - **Export All Data**:
+        - Click on the "EXPORT ALL" button to export all the playtest data found into a CSV file named `all_playtest_data.csv`.

-5. **Access the CSV File:**
+5. **Access the CSV File**:
     - The CSV file will be automatically downloaded.
 You can find it in your computer's default download location.

 ## License